QuellaMC/voice-tts-live2d-project/README.md

 An interactive AI-powered anime companion with custom voice synthesis and Live2D animations.

+> **⚠️ Note:** This project is still in active development and not yet production-ready.
+Features may be incomplete or subject to change.
+>
+> This project represents my first attempt at learning how to build a fullstack application with generative AI technologies.

 ## Features

 - **Intelligent Conversations**: Powered by LLMs (GPT/Claude/Mistral) with custom knowledge base integration